HLTAID013 Remote and Isolated First Aid | Pilbara, Kimberley, Regional WA | REACHAU

 HLTAID013 Provide First Aid in Remote or Isolated Sites is the nationally recognised first aid qualification for people who may need to manage a casualty for an extended period because emergency services are delayed or unavailable.
 It includes everything in HLTAID011 and adds extended care, triage, environmental emergencies, remote communication, and evacuation planning.

-No. HLTAID013 incorporates HLTAID009, 010, and 011 as part of its four units of competency.
+No. HLTAID013 incorporates HLTAID009, HLTAID010, and HLTAID011 as part of its four units of competency.
 You will receive statements of attainment for all four units on completion.
 No prior first aid certificate is required.

 The blended format involves an online theory component completed before the session, followed by a full practical day of approximately 8 hours.
-This ensures the face-to-face time is spent entirely on hands-on scenarios and assessment.
+This ensures the face-to-face time is spent entirely on hands-on scenarios and assessment rather than reviewing slides.

 Yes.
 On-site delivery is available across Western Australia including the Pilbara, Kimberley, Wheatbelt, and regional locations.
 Contact Britt to discuss your site, group size, and scheduling requirements.